Rioja, Peru: Geography

 The peaks surrounding Rioja exceed 1,000 metres above sea level.

 The average temperature is 22.5 °C. with actual temperatures varying between 16.5 °C and 28.4 °C.

+Climate

 Communications and Transport

 Rioja is connected to the rest of the country by land, air, and water.

 Land

 Connections via the "Carretera Marginal" (the main jungle highway).
 There are daily bus services as well as minibuses, collective taxis and lorries.

 Air

 The Rioja Airport accommodates small and medium sized airplanes, both for passengers and cargo.

 River

 Motor boats, canoes and rafts use the Mayo, Tonchima and Negro rivers for small cargo.